Girgias/php-rfcs/container-offset-behaviour.md

 as it will only ever be called in a read context.
 Because the fetch and fetch append handlers would be called during fetching operations instead of the read handler.

-##### Internal objects must implement the relevant interfaces

-This will be checked in DEBUG builds of PHP.

-TODO: ext/ffi CData might need to be converted to an interface and have concrete final classes for different data before this can be done.

 ##### Changes to `ArrayObject`

 The introduction of the new interfaces and handlers allows us to fix part of the implementation of `ArrayObject`